ybnmsl/YJYpaper/README.md

     >It is predicted that the world population will peak at 10.3 billion in 2087, after which it will slowly decline to 10.3 billion in 2100.

     God knows what was reduced here.
-One of these figures must be incorrect.
+One of these two figures must be incorrect.

 4. Abnormal x-axis (Page 20, Figure 2.8, Figure 2.9):